Kahaani: Plot

 The address on Damji's record leads Vidya and Rana to a dilapidated flat.
 An errand boy from the neighbourhood tea stall identifies R. Sridhar, an NDC officer, as a frequent visitor to Damji's flat.
-Bob attempts, but fails, to kill Vidya, and is soon run over by a truck during a chase.
-Examination of Bob's mobile phone leads Vidya and Rana to an IP address sending instructions to kill her.
+Bob attempts, but fails, to kill Vidya and is soon run over by a truck during a chase.
+Examination of Bob's mobile phone leads Vidya and Rana to an IP address, sending instructions to kill her.
 They break into Sridhar's office to verify his IP address, but he is alerted electronically and returns to his office.
 Vidya accidentally kills Sridhar during a scuffle, which upsets Khan, who had wanted him alive.

 Sridhar's computer data reveals a code, which when deciphered reveals Bhaskaran's phone number.
 Vidya calls Bhaskaran to tell him that she has retrieved sensitive documents from Sridhar's office.
 She asks Bhaskaran to help find her husband in exchange for the documents, but Bhaskaran tells her to contact the local police.
 Vidya soon gets a call from an unknown number, warning her that she should hand over the documents to the caller if she wishes to see her husband alive.
 Khan thinks the caller is Damji.

-Vidya goes to meet Damji, followed by Rana and Khan.
+Vidya goes to meet Damji at the designated location as told in the phone call, followed by Rana and Khan.
 Damji cuts the meeting short when Vidya expresses her doubt that he will be able to return her husband in exchange for the sensitive file, and he attempts to leave.
-Vidya tries to stop him, and in the ensuing struggle Damji draws a gun on her.
-Vidya disarms him using the prosthetic belly she has been using to fake her pregnancy and promptly stabbing him in the neck with her hair stick before finally killing him with his own gun.
-She flees into the crowd before the police arrive, leaving a thank you note for Rana and a pen drive containing data from Sridhar's computer, which leads to Bhaskaran's arrest.
-Rana concludes that neither Vidya nor Arnab Bagchi ever existed, and that Vidya had been using the police and the IB to achieve her own ends.
+Vidya tries to stop him, and in the ensuing struggle, Damji draws a gun on her.
+Vidya disarms him using the prosthetic belly she has been using to fake her pregnancy and promptly stabbing him in the neck with her hairstick before finally killing him with his own gun.
+She flees into the crowd before the police arrive, leaving a thank-you note for Rana and a pen drive containing data from Sridhar's computer, which leads to Bhaskaran's arrest.
+Rana concludes that neither Vidya nor Arnab Bagchi ever existed and that Vidya had been using the police and the IB to achieve her own ends.

-Vidya is revealed to be the widow of Major Arup Basu, an IB and Army officer and Damji's colleague, who was killed in the poison-gas attack, which also caused Vidya to immediately fall unconscious upon seeing her husband's corpse and suffer a miscarriage.
-In her mission to avenge his and their unborn child's death, Vidya was helped by the retired IB officer Col Pratap Bajpayee, who suspected the involvement of a top IB official.
+Vidya is revealed to be the widow of Major Arup Basu, an IB and Army officer and Damji's colleague, who was killed in the poison gas attack, which also caused Vidya to fall unconscious upon seeing her husband's corpse and suffer a miscarriage.
+In her mission to avenge his and their unborn child's deaths, Vidya was helped by the retired IB officer, Col. Pratap Bajpayee, who suspected the involvement of a top IB official.